jaredyalves/trackr/README.md

-# trackr
+# Trackr

-Self-hosted media tracker for movies, shows, anime, and games.
+This is a self-hosted application designed to aid in the management of movies, shows, anime, and games.